-The purpose of the plan of subdivision application is to permit the creation of 10 lots for residential development and blocks for the woodland areas and future roadways.
+The purpose of the plan of subdivision application is to permit the creation of 13 lots for residential development and blocks for parks and open space and a future roadway.

-The purpose of the official plan amendment application is to create a Special Policy Area to permit the development of 10 lots through a plan of subdivision on the subject land utilizing private on-site services.
+The purpose of the official plan amendment application is to create a Special Policy Area to permit the development of 13 lots through a plan of subdivision on the subject land utilizing private on-site services.

-The purpose of the zoning by-law amendment application is to rezone the northerly portion of the land proposed to be developed from the site-specific 'Existing Use exception 2 (EU-2)' zone to 'Hamlet Residential First Density (HR1).
-The southerly portion of the land is proposed to be rezoned from the site-specific 'Existing Use exception 2 (EU-2)' zone to 'Open Space (OS)'.
+The purpose of the zoning by-law amendment application is to rezone the southern portion of the lands from 'Existing Use (EU)' to 'Hamlet Residential First Density (HR1)'.
 The effect of the zoning would facilitate the construction of one-single detached dwelling on each of the proposed lots.

-The applications were received in 2017.
-As a result of comments from staff and agencies related to development on private on-site services, the applicant updated and revised part of their submission.
-The submission is being reviewed comprehensively in concurrence with two (2) other applications for plans of subdivision in the Poplar Hill and Coldstream area (Files: 39T-MC2002 and 39T-MC2003).
-Materials submitted in 2020 are included as Attachments 6 to 10.
+The submission is being reviewed comprehensively in concurrence with two (2) other applications for plans of subdivision in the Poplar Hill and Coldstream area (Files: 39T-MC1701 and 39T-MC2003).
+Materials submitted with the applications are included as Attachments 5 to 9.